xekon/GradCurve/README.md

 * clip: Clip to process.
 Only planar format with float sample type of 32 bit depth is supported.

-* fname: The path to the '.acv' curve file, more formats such as .amp will be supported once initial testing is completed.
+* fname: The curve file path.

 * ftype: The curve file type: 2=ACV, 3=csv, 4=crv, 5=map, 6=amp Smartvurve hsv, 7=amp